 RM holds shares in GSK to the value less than £12,000.

-Dr Meng May Chee and Dr Rajan Madhok would like to gratefully acknowledge Dr Gayle McKellar, a previous contributor to this monograph.
-GM declares that she has no competing interests.
+Dr Meng May Chee and Dr Rajan Madhok would like to gratefully acknowledge Dr Gayle McKellar, a previous contributor to this topic.

 Medical University of South Carolina